 When presiding over a matter, the Fair Work Commission does not only assess the question of fairness as to why the employee was dismissed, but they also look into how they were dismissed.
 What this means is that even though an employer may have a legitimate reason to dismiss their employee, if the dismissal itself was not procedurally fair, it may still be deemed to be “harsh, unjust, or unreasonable”.

 When considering procedural fairness, the Fair Work Commission will make its determination based on three key factors:

 As an employer, you should know that when the Fair Work Commission assesses issues of unfair dismissal, it is expected that employers are able to demonstrate that they have taken all reasonable actions to resolve the issue prior to ending the employment.

 In the interest of promoting positive relations between employee and employer, the Fair Work Commission also provides the opportunity for the two parties to have an informal conciliation before the case is listed for hearing.
 This is so that both sides have the chance at coming to an agreed settlement without the need for a court hearing.
 That being said, the conciliation is hosted by an independent conciliator who is part of the Fair Work Commission.
 They do not represent or advocate for either employees or employers, with their role only to assist the two in reaching an agreement.

 While the conciliator will be an independent party to the discussions, they do play an active role in ensuring the proceedings occur in the most beneficial fashion for all involved.
 Specifically, the role of the conciliator is to:

-If the conciliation process is unsuccessful in resolving the issue, then the case will be heard by the Fair Work Commission – similar to a court hearing.
+If the conciliation process is unsuccessful in resolving the issue, then the case will proceed to a formal conference or hearing – similar to a court hearing, unless the employee discontinues the application.
 It is often preferable for both parties that any unfair dismissal issues be resolved prior to a hearing as the process requires extensive preparation and requires representation for both parties.